noraeisner/LATTE/READMEpip.md

 **FFI Mode**

 In *FFI mode* the data is downloaded using TESScut and the data detrended using PCA, a moving average filter and k-sigma clipping.
 Unlike the *TESS* 2-minute cadence targets, the FFIs do not come with a pre-chosen optimal aperture.
 By default, the user is given the option to manually select the pixels within each aperture for a 'large' and a 'small' aperture.
 This GUI opens automatically and the two apertures are selected by clicking on the desired pixels in the interface.
 The two (large and small aperture) lightcurves are simultaneously displayed.
 When the FFI mode is run with the command '--auto', the aperture size is chosen manually using a threshold flux value centred at the midpoint of the postage stamp.

-## Input target list

-In order to efficiently generate diagnostic plots for multiple targets without having to interactively enter the target TIC IDs, ``LATTE`` can be executed with an input file that lists the TIC IDs, the times of the transit-like events, and the observational sectors to consider (if known).
-See example.
-In the cases where the times of the transit events or the sectors have not been entered, the user is prompted to enter these manually via the GUI, as descibed above.
-For longer target lists the code can also be parallelized (see example).

 ### Transit time selection